-All regular full-time employees are eligible for paid time off for health care or illness reasons once 30 calendar working days of continuous service has been achieved.
-Health or illness time off is earned at a rate of one-half working day or four (4) work hours per bi-weekly pay period or 12 working days per year, which will be accrued up to 90 days or 720 hours.
+All regular full-time employees are eligible for paid time off for health care needs or illnesses. reasons once 30 calendar working days of continuous service has been achieved.
+Health or illness time off Sick leave is earned at a rate of one-half eworking day or four (4) work hours per bi-weekly pay period or 12 working days per year, which will be accrued up to a maximum of 90 days or 720 hours.
 Once the 90-day maximum is achieved, an employee cannot hold additional hours over from year to year.

-Accrued Sick Leave Conversion (Termination of Employment): -- After two years of continuous employment, an employee may receive pay for accrued sick leave credit up to the 90 day (720 hour) maximum.
+Accrued Sick Leave Conversion (Termination of Employment): - After two years of continuous employment, an employee may receive pay for accrued sick leave credit up to the 90 day (720 hour) maximum.
 Accrued time will be converted at a rate of four hours of accumulated sick leave for one hour of regular pay at the employee's current rate of pay.

-Sick leave may be used for the following purposes.
-However, at any time, a verification of sickness or injury may be required from an acknowledged, professionally recognized and qualified health care provider.
+Use of sick leave by an employee may require verification by a qualified health care professional.
+Sick leave may be used for the following purposes: However, at any time, a verification of sickness or injury may be required from an acknowledged, professionally recognized and qualified health care provider.